riasingh2353/team27/docs/lab2.md

 We then connected the IR dependent voltage signal to the input of the op-amp.
 The DC offset was removed, and a capacitor was put in series with the voltage signal to eliminate the DC offset of the signal (about 4.6V directly from the IR sensor output) and prevent clipping.

 ![Optical Circuit](./media/optical_circuit.png)

+When we tested again with the IR hat, for a sensor on one white line of the given grid, it could detect the IR hat on the line next to it.
+The next step was to get the Arduino to detect frequencies from our optical circuit output.
+For this we used the Open Music Library.